 In the summer of 2022, I ventured on a 4-month backpacking trip across Europe.
-I made it my mission to keep track of my spending so I can report back to you just how much backpacking Europe ACTUALLY costs.
+I made it my mission to keep track of my spending so I could report back to you just how much backpacking in Europe ACTUALLY costs.
 You see, there are A LOT of guides online estimating ‘the perfect budget’ but the problem is many of them are using figures from pre-2019.
 AND…well…we all know the years leading up to 22′ haven’t been exactly normal.
-We have since seen a drastic rise in prices of fuel, accommodation and everyday living expenses.
-Now, the good news is, it is still possible to backpack Europe on a Budget but it is also important to be realistic about that said budget.
+We have since seen a drastic rise in prices of fuel, accommodation, and everyday living expenses.
+Now, the good news is, it is still possible to backpack Europe on a Budget but it is also important to be realistic about that budget.
 That is why I am going to break down step by step just how much I spent on each ‘category’ as well as giving an estimated budget for those who want to spend a little less, and those who want to spend a little more.
 I will be spilling the beans on the real Backpacking Europe Cost!

 What kind of backpacker are you?

-Now, before we dive deep into the budget it is important to determine what kind of backpacker you are because it is pointless for me to tell you how much I spent when in reality we have completely different spending habits.
+Now, before we dive deep into the budget, it is important to determine what kind of backpacker you are because it is pointless for me to tell you how much I spent when in reality, we have completely different spending habits.
 I have made a little table down below explaining the different types of backpacking styles, a shoestring backpacker, a mid-budget backpacker and a high-budget backpacker.
 I suggest you read the table and see which one suits you the most.

 I personally fall into the mid-budget backpacker, I will travel on a budget when it comes to accommodation, food and transport with the occasional splurge, however, I am very experience led, in other words, if there is something I really want to do, whether that is parasailing, white water rafting or a guided tour I won’t let money get in the way.
 Later in the post, I will divide my spending into 6 different categories, accommodation, food, transport, alcohol and others.
 For each category, I will give examples of how I spent my money to help you calculate if you a likely to spend more or less.
 Yes, I could give you the final figure and call it a day, but the reality is everyone’s final figure is going to be different depending on their spending habits.

-Food | Cook all of your own meals | Cook most of your own meals, occasionally eat fast food, food trucks & restaurants | Eats in restaurants most nights |
+FoodCook all of your own mealsCook most of your own meals, occasionally eat fast food, food trucks & restaurantsEats in restaurants most nights

 The PERFECT banking card to keep on track with your backpacking Europe budget!